kc8/cooperkyle.com/_posts/blog/2025-08-05-raylib-and-zig.md

 });
 ```

 However, this can cause issues with how #defined structs (and more) are defined inside of raylib.
-For instance a rMath.Vector3 is now now the same as a rLib.Vector3.
+For instance a rMath.Vector3 is now the same as a rLib.Vector3.
 Something to keep in mind.

 # The full code for raylibs to work in your project